tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/hdinsightspark/hdinsight-spark-interactive-session.md

 # Interactive session

 ###  <a name="bk_common"></a> Common parameters and headers
- The following information is common to all tasks that you might do related to clusters:
+ The following information is common to all tasks related to clusters that you might do:

--   Replace {cluster-endpoint} with the url of your cluster’s management endpoint. (e.g. myendpoint.azurehdinsight.net)
+-   Replace {cluster-endpoint} with the url of your cluster’s management endpoint. (for example, myendpoint.azurehdinsight.net)

 -   Replace {session-id} with the session id returned on session startup.